apigee/edge-gcp/multinode-autoscale/jinja/tests/Readme.md

 ```

-- This creates 2 target servers(Based on Autoscale size) on us-east1 and us-west1 region respectively and adds a GLB to load balance them.
+This creates 2 target servers(Based on Autoscale size) on us-east1 and us-west1 region respectively and adds a GLB to load balance them.
 The two target servers
 runs nginx and hosts customers.json.

-- It also creates two test clients on us-east1 and us-west1 region and installs apib(API benchmark tool) on /home/apigee/apib directory.
-You can run load testing
+It also creates two test clients on us-east1 and us-west1 region and installs apib(API benchmark tool) on /home/apigee/apib directory.
+You can run load testing from these nodes.
-from these nodes.
+It also installs a customer proxy with base path of /customers with the target just created on the edge server provided in the yaml file.

 - For reslience testing please run following command